-It’s quite worrying to think of your cats jumping inside the bassinet or crib, and accidentally suffocating your baby by sitting down on them or covering their faces.
+It’s quite worrying to think of your cats jumping inside the bassinet, and accidentally suffocating your baby by sitting down on them or covering their faces.

 That’s the worst nightmare that can happen to any new parent/ cat lover!

-So how to keep your cat out of bassinet and crib?
+So how to keep your cat out of bassinet?

 How do you deter them from jumping and staying inside your baby’s sleeping place?